I'm a newbie

 Nov 13, 2023 8:14 pm

 I would have a word with your stoma nurse.
-You can take other medications along with loperamide so as one is wearing off, the other one starts to kick in.
-There are injections you can have to slow the output down.
+You can take other meds along with loperamide so as one is wearing off, the other one starts to kick in.
+There are injections you can have to slow output down.
 They are a bit uncomfortable in your butt, but I always felt the benefit from them when I had a high output stoma.
 I had them every 10 days.

 Past Member